BdR76/CSVLint/extra/readme.md

 ### generate_colors.py ###

-Python script to determine the optimal colors for syntax highlighting, by determining a color sequence with the most contrast between each color.
+Python script to determine the optimal colors for syntax highlighting, by determining a color sequence where each color is as different as possible from the next, see the [results here](https://github.com/BdR76/CSVLint/tree/master/extra/generate_colors.png)

 Note: Technically the CSV Lint plugin can use max 31 different column colors.
 However, for 16 or more colors the script starts generating very similar